sayankotor/GreenAl/README.md

-# GreenAl
+## GreenAl
-1) TTM layer for forward and backward passes in language models
+1) New TTM layer class that imitate the Fully Connected layer behaviour, with corresponding Forward and Backward
-2) Training GPT-2 model (small and medium) with TTM layers
+2) Pipeline for training GPT-2 model (small and medium) with TTM layers
 3) Results on Language modelling task evaluation and results on GLUE benchmark

-**1. TTM layer for forward and backward passes in language models**
+#1.
+TTM layer for forward and backward passes in language models

+**Layer Class** is in src/ttm_linear/ttm_linear.py

+**Forward/Backward** functions are in

-Time/memory footprint for a single layer in /notebooks/speed_and_memory_TTM_layer.ipynb
+**Time/memory footprint** for a signal propagation in the single TTM layer in /notebooks/speed_and_memory_TTM_layer.ipynb

-The memory footprint for GPT-2 with TTM layers /notebooks/train_transformers_TT.ipynb
+The **memory footprint** for GPT-2 with TTM layers /notebooks/train_transformers_TT.ipynb

-**2.1 Train GPT-2 small on Wikitext-103**
+#2.1 Train GPT-2 small on Wikitext-103

 You need to load Wikitext-103 dataset: